AlexBezuska/JSLou-2017/README.md

 **Current supported field types: `input` `textarea`**

 ** This project follows the Formly api for it's data structure.
-I will try to add a simplified version of types and templateOptions here soon, but for now you can reference the [Formly api](http://docs.angular-formly.com/)**
+I will try to add a simplified version of "type" options and "templateOptions" here soon, but for now you can reference the [Formly api](http://docs.angular-formly.com/)**

 Default file is included in `./models/item.json`